 In neurodegenerative disorders such as Alzheimer's disease or Parkinson's disease, brain cells die slowly but irreversibly.
-While researchers do not know exactly what causes dementia and other neurodegenerative conditions, the process of oxidative stress has been shown to play a key role.
+While researchers do not know exactly what causes dementia and other neurodegenerative conditions, the process of oxidative stress has been

 Oxidative stress is a process commonly associated with advancing age.
 It is a form of physiological damage on the body caused by an accumulation of free radicals.

 Therefore, some studies have

 Vitamin E and selenium have both been shown to have antioxidant properties.
 A new study - by Richard J. Kryscio, Ph.D., of the University of Kentucky in Lexington, and his colleagues - presents the results of a clinical trial that examined the ability of these two supplements to ward off dementia in asymptomatic older men.